An RV Rental in Las Vegas, NV is a great starting point for your RV camping road trip!

 Check Out This Roomy Floor Plan!

 This 2019 Thor Motor Coach Chateau is 31 feet 3 inches long with a Ford V-10 engine and an 8000 lb. trailer hitch.
 It drives like a dream!
-There is a queen bed in the master bedroom, large cab-over bunk sleeping area, Dream dinette, and Jack-Knife sofa sleeping area.
+There is a queen bed in the master bedroom, a large cab-over bunk sleeping area, a Dream dinette, and a Jack-Knife sofa sleeping area.

 A motorized awning with LED lighting will help keep you comfortable outside.
 For your convenience, the RV is fully stocked with dishes, cookware, utensils. linens, blankets, and pillows Even four camp chairs with an outside table come standard so you can enjoy the outside TV!